Why Is a Broken Femur Dangerous in Elderly Nursing Home Residents?

 Surgical Treatment

-Common surgical procedures for broken femurs include Open Reduction Internal Fixation (ORIF) surgery and hip replacement surgery.
+Common surgical procedures for broken femurs include a surgical procedure called Open Reduction Internal Fixation (ORIF), as well as hip and knee replacement surgeries.

-Open Reduction Internal Fixation involves realigning the broken thighbone and securing it with plates and screws.
+During Open Reduction Internal Fixation, orthopedic surgeons realign the broken thighbone and securing it with metal plates and screws.
 In contrast, hip replacement surgery involves replacing the damaged hip joint (which often happens together with a femoral shaft fracture) with an artificial joint.

 Rehabilitation